Former music teacher arraigned for sex assault after second student comes forward, police say

 "He had a lot of power over me," she said.
 "I was just a student."

-In that case, Blake charged Miller with rape of a victim less than 13, statutory sexual assault and involuntary deviate sexual intercourse.
+In that case, Blake charged Miller with charges including rape of a victim less than 13, statutory sexual assault and involuntary deviate sexual intercourse.

 Miller pleaded not guilty through his attorney, David Weaver, of Johnstown.